ARTICLE I - MEMBERSHIP

 SECTION 5.
 Voting.

 Each member shall be entitled to one vote on each matter submitted to a vote at a meeting.
 Voting by proxy shall not be allowed.
-A majority of a quorum is required to approve any motion or matter before a meeting of the members.
+A majority of the members voting is required to approve any motion or matter before a meeting of the members.
 Voting shall be in person or by absentee ballot, and those members voting by absentee ballot shall be counted as present in person for determination of a quorum.
 Members voting by absentee ballot shall not be counted on any matter raised at a meeting which was not specifically listed and identified on the absentee ballot.
-For purposes of this section, the term “absentee ballot” shall mean a ballot mailed in to the Cooperative, or to an independent 3rd party designated by the Board of Trustees in lieu of the member’s appearance in person to vote at the meeting.
+For purposes of this section, the term “absentee ballot” shall mean a ballot mailed in or electronically delivered to the Cooperative, or to an independent 3rd party designated by the Board of Trustees in lieu of the member’s appearance in person to vote at the meeting.
 The manner and procedure for voting by absentee ballot shall be as determined by the Board of Trustees in a policy or policies addressing the matter, and shall be referenced in the Notice of Meeting.

 SECTION 6.
 Order of Business.